yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-jun-2023/index.md

 ## Hardware section

-Before starting with the driver rants, we want to share a possible way to save up to 2 GB of VRAM by taking advantage of Windows 11’s per-app graphics selector.
+Before starting with the driver rants, we want to share a possible way to save up to 2 GB of VRAM by taking advantage of Windows 11’s per-app graphics selector, assuming you have multiple GPUs available in your system.
 This has the potential of helping VRAM-intensive games like `The Legend of Zelda: Tears of the Kingdom`, and may also improve 1% lows on native PC games too.

 For some reason, Windows uses around 1-2 GB of VRAM only for rendering the desktop.